baaesh/SAN4NLI-pytorch/README.md

  **Note:**

-- The Dropout and Layer Normalization technique exist in this model, but it is not clear how those are applied.
+- The Dropout and Layer Normalization technique exist in this model, but it is not clear how those are applied by the paper.